THE INDEPENDENT VOTING SYSTEM

 following desirable properties:

-- Every voter has exactly the same amount of power, regardless of his preference.
+- Every voter has exactly the same amount of power, regardless of his preferences.

 - Voters are not split by multiple candidates with similar platforms.